Prashantt18/Bakery-Management/Indian-Bakery-main/readme.md

-# 🎂 Sweet Dreams – Bakery Inventory Manager
+# 🎂 Prashant Bakery – Bakery Inventory Manager

 A sleek and powerful inventory system tailored for bakeries, powered by a microservices architecture.
 Effortlessly manage stock, monitor products, and grow your business.